gigimic/chatbot_retrieval/README.md

 Retrieval based chatbots use pre-defined input patterns and responses.

 Generative models are not based on some predefined responses.
 They are based on seq 2 seq neural networks.
 It is the same idea as machine translation.
-In machine translation, we translate the source code from one language to another language but here, input is transformed to an output.
+In machine translation, we translate the source code from one language to another language but here, input is transformed to an output or an answer is generated for a question.
 It needs a large amount of data and it is based on Deep Neural networks.

 Here we make a retrieval based chatbot.